-This Grilled Chili Lime Salmon with Pineapple is perfect way to make fish the main meal at your spring and summer cookouts!
+This Sockeye Salmon Recipe features Grilled Chili Lime Salmon with Pineapple, and is perfect way to make fish the main meal at your spring and summer cookouts!

 Can I confess something?
 As much as I adore the idea of a cookout– I usually find myself eating semi-sad sandwiches made up of hamburger buns and hamburger toppings– without the meat.
 Does this happen to you too?
 If you, like me, choose to avoid red meat– you may feel a little left out when grilling season begins.
 If you’ve found yourself gazing sadly over piles of grilled red meat, wishing for a healthier option– I’ve got one for you!

 This year, as the grills fire up and spring turns into summer– reclaim your grill!!!
-It’s time to bring seafood out of the kitchen and onto the fire, with this Grilled Chili Lime Salmon with Pineapple.
+It’s time to bring seafood out of the kitchen and onto the fire, with this Sockeye Salmon recipe!

 Understanding Salmon Labels